What is digital transformation?

 Digital transformation is a topic that has been a hot buzzword in recent years, but this was also the case in the late 1990s and also in the mid-2000s.
-Over 30 years ago, we initiated computerized procedures and in our companies have already integrated many automated operations.
+Over 30 years ago, we initiated computerized procedures, and companies have already integrated many automated operations.

 Then, the Internet digitally connected businesses to their customers via websites.
 Online systems later evolved to help with customer support.